-Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). is a Federal health insurance program for individuals who are 65 or older, and individuals who are disabled.

 While most people are automatically enrolled into Original Medicare when they turn 65, you may have to enroll in Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. and/or Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
+Medicare Part A is part of Original Medicare. and/or Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. on your own.

 You can enroll in Medicare by contacting the Social Security Administration, applying online or mail submission.